ErikinBC/paranet/README.md

 # paranet: Parametric survival models with elastic net regularization

-The `paranet` package allows for the fitting of parametric survival models with right-censoring that have an L1 & L2 regularization penalty (elastic net) in `python` with an `sklearn`-like syntax.
+The `paranet` package allows for the fitting of elastic net regularized parametric survival models with right-censored time-to-event data in `python`.
 There are three parametric distributions which currently supported:

 1. Exponential
 2. Weibull
 3. Gompertz

-These distributions were chosen due to the frequency of use in empirical research and the range of hazard distributions they can model.
-Additionally, they samples can be drawn cheaply using the inverse method allowing quantile and random data generation methods to run in a trivial amount of time.
+These distributions were chosen due to their common usage in practice and for their computational simplicity since sampling and quantile calculations can be done trivially with the inverse method.

-Parametric model support currently exists with the X and Y packages, but none of these packages support regularization.
-Elastic net survival models can be fit with Z, but this is only for the Cox-PH model.
-While the Cox model is a very important tool for survival modelling, its key limitation for large-scale datasets is that i) it is unable to easily do inference on individual survival times, and ii) its loss function is non-parametric and has a run-time that grows O(n^2) rather than O(n).
+Parametric model support currently exists with the [`lifelines`](https://lifelines.readthedocs.io) and [`pysurvival`](https://square.github.io/pysurvival) packages, but these packages do not support regularization for these model classes.
+Elastic net survival models can be fit with the [`scikit-survival`](https://scikit-survival.readthedocs.io/en/stable/) package, but this is only for the Cox-PH model.
+While the Cox model is a very important tool for survival modelling, its key limitation for large-scale datasets is that i) it is not natively able to do inference on individual survival times, and ii) its loss function is non-parametric in that its run-time grows O(n^2) rather than O(n).

 The `paranet` package allows users to fit a high-dimensional linear model on right-censored data and then provide individualized or group predictions on time-to-event outcomes.
-Fitting a parametric model on customer churn data can allow a data science to answer interesting questions such as: "out of these 100 customers, when do we first expect that 10% of them will have churned?", or "for this new customer, at what time point are they are highest risk of leaving us (i.e. maximum hazard)?", or "for an existing customer, what is the probability they will have churned in 10 months from now?".
+For example, fitting a parametric model on customer churn data can allow a data science to answer interesting questions such as: "out of these 100 customers, when do we first expect that 10% of them will have churned?", or "for this new customer, at what time point are they at highest risk of leaving us (i.e. maximum hazard)?", or "for an existing customer, what is the probability they will have churned in 10 months from now?".

 <br>

 ## (0) Installation

-The `paranet` package can be installed with `pip install paranet=0.1`. **NOTE** this package has been tested with python 3.9+.
+The `paranet` package is available on PyPi and can be installed with `pip install paranet=0.1.4`. **NOTE** this package has been tested with python 3.9+.
 Using earlier versions of python may lead to errors.

 <br>